thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 }
 ```

 `constructTokenRegex` is a fairly simple function.
-Its purpose is to return a new regex based on the given prefix and suffix.
+Its purpose is to return a new regex based on the given prefix and suffix:

 ```js
 var delimiter = '||||'